alagyn/Hermes/docs/README.md

 What this exactly means is mostly unimportant, but know that it means that there are some CFGs that cannot be parsed by Hermes.
 Sometimes this can be solved with a bit of grammar massaging, but hopefully you aren't creating monster grammars that will cause parse table conflicts.

 ## [Grammer File Documentation](grammar-files.md)

+## CMake Stuff

+Variables:
+- Set `HERMES_DEBUG` to `ON` to enable a lot of parser debug output.
+May or may not be useful if you don't know the parse algorithm
+- Set `HERMES_DESC_FILE` to a file path to have Hermes generate a detailed description of the automata's rules and states.